emtee40/FMHY-wiki/FMHY‐Notes.md.md

 ***

-#### NekoBoxForAndroid Warning

-The Google Play version has been controlled by a third party since May 2024 and is a non-open source version so its best to avoid.

-***

 #### RGShows Autoplay

 If you're using Firefox and you want autoplay, hit the permissions on your url search bar and allow both audio + video.